Skip to main content

 • Add animated elements to draw attention to the QR code

-• Handle expired QR codes gracefully (typically 5 minutes)
+• Handle expired sessions gracefully (5-minute expiry)

 • Display clear error messages for connection issues